Riyadh compound bombings: November attack

 On 8 November, a suicide truck bomb detonated outside the Al-Mohaya housing compound in Laban Valley, West of Riyadh, killing at least 17 people and wounding 122, among them 36 children.
-Those killed in the attack were mainly Arabs, many of them workers from countries such as Egypt and Lebanon.
-Among the injured were people from India, Bangladesh, Philippines, and Eritrea.
+The majority of the casualties were foreigners, many of them workers from countries such as Egypt and Lebanon.
+Other injured victims were people from India, Bangladesh, Philippines, and Eritrea.
 (The US State Department had warned of further attacks in the Kingdom on the day of the attack.)

 Questions about inside actors

-According to the Saudi Press Agency, suicide bombers posing as guards drove into the compound in a vehicle which "looked like a police car", and after an exchange of gunfire with security forces blew themselves up—the compound allegedly chosen by them because those occupied by Western expatriates were too well guarded.
-However, journalist John R. Bradley noted that none of the suicide bombers were identified by the government, and that despite official reports of gunfire before the bombing—and thus presumably casualties among security forces—there were no televised visits by Interior Minister Prince Naif to homes of members of those forces, as is customary when members are killed in an attack.
+According to the Saudi Press Agency, suicide bombers posing as guards drove into the compound in a vehicle that "looked like a police car", and after an exchange of gunfire with security forces blew themselves up—the compound allegedly chosen by them because those occupied by Western expatriates were too well guarded.
+However, journalist John R. Bradley noted that none of the suicide bombers were identified by the government and that despite official reports of gunfire before the bombing—and thus presumably casualties among security forces—there were no televised visits by Interior Minister Prince Naif to homes of members of those forces, as is customary when members are killed in an attack.

 Bradley reports that in an alternative version of the bombing—provided to him by Saudi opposition figures with sources among disgruntled members of the security forces and government—the police car was "in fact ... a car belonging to the Saudi special security forces," and that the bomb was not detonated in suicide but by remote control, its detonators escaping unharmed.
 Thus, attackers dressed as policemen, driving a special security forces car, taking care not to kill any of those defending the compound, and apparently not themselves being fired upon with any degree of accuracy [meant that] There could not be greater evidence, if even only half of that proved true, that Al-Qaeda had infiltrated Saudi Arabia's military and security forces, including those entrusted with the protection of residential compounds.

 According to Bradley, surviving residents of the compound stated that three months before the bombing Saudi religious police accompanied by regular Saudi police, had visited them—a rare intrusion into the "refuge from Saudi morality that the compounds are supposed to provide".
 The police had warned the residents that their "Westernized lifestyle" was "under scrutiny".
 It was an "open secret", according to Bradley, that many of the religious police supported Osama bin Laden.